 A comprehensive introduction into GPs in the context of machine learning has been done previously [1].
 We were guided by that book during the derivations of our algorithm.
-A more detailed study [5] of methods for approximate binary classification inference based on GPs demonstrates that Laplace Approximation (LA) is the fastest inference method with moderate accuracy, whereas Expectation Propagation (EP) is the most accurate, but runs substantially slower (see Table 2.1 for computational time of various methods).
-The study outlines that the former provides under-confident probabilities in the non-Gaussian regime, thus it should only be considered when the error rate is the main metric, although the latter delivers more accurate class probabilities.
-In addition, when labels contain a lot of noise, the authors outline that all approximation methods tend to produce similar results, thus, in this case LA is also preferable due to its speed advantage.
+A more detailed study [5] of methods for approximate binary classification inference based on GPs demonstrates that Laplace Approximation (LA) is the fastest inference method with moderate accuracy, whereas Expectation Propagation (EP) is the most accurate, but runs approximately 10 times slower (see Table 2.1 for computational time of various methods).
+The study outlines that the former should be considered when the error rate is the main metric, although the latter delivers more accurate class probabilities.
+In addition, when labels contain a lot of noise, the authors outline that all approximation methods tend to produce similar results.
 More recent studies added scalability to EP and Variational Inference (VI) [31-34], yet they still have higher training times than LA in general, moreover, the work on GPU parallelization of exact Gaussian Processes inference [35] discusses a possibility of applying their technique for LA, which will further increase its computational performance.
-The main theoretical difference between LA and EP/VI is the approach to the approximation: the former exploits local properties of the posterior (around the maximum), whereas others use global apporximation of the posterior with the family of tractable distributions.
-Another theoretical property that makes LA and EP distinct is convergence, which is guaranteed for LA in case of likelihood log-concavity and not guaranteed for EP, so the latter may face numerical optimization problems.
+Another property that makes LA and EP distinct is convergence, which is guaranteed for LA in case of likelihood log-concavity and not guaranteed for EP, so the latter may face numerical optimization problems.
 The work [36] has also suggested using LA solution as a starting point for EP in order to improve convergence on practice and reduce the amount of EP iterations.
 To sum up, despite modern research has been prevalently focused on EP and VI methods, LA is still a reasonable option due to its convergence properties and computational performance.